latolukasz/beeorm-doc/docs/guide/mysql_queries.md

 ## Transactions

-Working with transactions is very easy:
+Working with transactions is straightforward:

 ```go
 db := engine.GetMysql()